Release-Candidate/Lisbonacci/README.md

 So, hot-reloading in a Common Lisp REPL is not totally different to other languages, but it is still a bit easier to do and has less limitations, like being able to change a running function.

-    The Emacs keybinding to compile the Lisp file and send it to Sly is `C-c C-k`, to compile the current function use `C-c C-c` in the lisp buffer.
-    You do not need to call `M-x sly-compile-...`, this is for better visibility in the video

 ## The Golden Ratio

 Lisbonacci is a program to calculate a number, so that this number and the given value form a golden ratio.